RussHewgill/unjosefizer/README.md

 cargo build --release
 ```

-## If this is helpful, consider buying me a coffee
+## If this is helpful to you, consider buying me a coffee:

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I3I1W8O4I)